github/docs/content/copilot/managing-copilot/managing-copilot-as-an-individual-subscriber/managing-copilot-policies-as-an-individual-subscriber.md

   - /copilot/configuring-github-copilot/configuring-your-personal-github-copilot-settings-on-githubcom
 ---

-## About {% data variables.product.prodname_copilot %} settings on {% data variables.product.prodname_dotcom_the_website %}
+## About {% data variables.product.prodname_copilot %} settings on {% data variables.product.github %}

-In addition to the configuration for the {% data variables.product.prodname_copilot %} plugin in your supported IDE, you can configure settings for {% data variables.product.prodname_copilot %} on {% data variables.product.prodname_dotcom_the_website %}.
+In addition to the configuration for the {% data variables.product.prodname_copilot %} plugin in your supported IDE, you can configure settings for {% data variables.product.prodname_copilot %} on {% data variables.product.github %}.
 The settings apply wherever you use {% data variables.product.prodname_copilot %}.

 ## Enabling or disabling suggestions matching public code